 As mentioned earlier, there are no real corrections after damage to the hair.
 Split ends cannot be replaced.
 However, you can make him lie down and look better, but the ends are still open.
 The real solution is to cut your hair.

-Don’t mess with your hair when you break it, just act.
+If your hair breaks off at the crown, don’t mess with your hair, just act.
 A haircut that restarts your hair is a good first step, but also investing in clean and effective products and extra care for your hair every day.
 Before you know it, have healthy, flowered hair again.